Note: the texts under all the headings, with the exception of 'Results achieved', describe the situation before the start of the project.

 Social services for specific target groups

-- 40% increase of various forms of activation in social care units in the region (target was set at 5%), and 30% increase in care and education centers for children and young people (target set at 10%)
+- 60% increase of various forms of activation in social care units in the region (target was set at 5%)

-- 16 promotional events, informational and coaching meetings for final beneficiaries organized, in which approximately 1'713 people participated
+- 16 promotional events, informational and coaching meetings for final beneficiaries organized

 - National State Institute North